daveworth/not-so-secret-sauce/topics/vacation-policy.md

   manager know that the client should be billed less.
 * Take a working vacation and get your work done.
 Let the client know that your "hours" will be different, but that they shouldn't lower expectations.
-This sounds like a good idea but working on trips can be tought, so be sure you know what you're getting into.
+This sounds like a good idea but working on trips can be tough, so be sure you know what you're getting into.
 Feel free to do this whenever you like, but it's not recommended.